iquasere/MOSCA/README.md

     * alignment of MT reads to the MG contigs with **Bowtie2**, and quantification of reads to protein using **HTSeq-count**
     * differential gene expression and multisample comparison using **DESeq2**
 * **Normalization** of protein quantification for the final report using **edgeR**
+* **Pathway representation** in **KEGG maps**, representing both the metabolic networks of most abundant taxa and expression levels of metabolic functions

 ## Setting up MOSCA